Social Action and Responsibility: Lesson 6

 Introduction

 This lesson concludes the unit on social responsibility and action.
-Students review basic terms (chesed and tzeddakah) and are given their final assignment, to research and produce a written or video advertisement for their favorite tikkun olam cause.
+Students review basic terms (chesed and tzedakah) and are given their final assignment, to research and produce a written or video advertisement for their favorite tikkun olam cause.

 Lesson objectives